gbs4ever/gbs4ever.github.io/_posts/2019-11-03-programing_languages.markdown

 ## Pass by value/ Pass by reference

-In python a varibale that has an imutable (cant be changed) the value is actulayy saved inside  the variable and if we copy one variblie to another the original varibale will be on touched and the addition will only affect the new varible.
+In python a varibale that has an imutable (cant be changed) the value is actulay saved inside  the variable and if we copy one variblie to another the original varibale will be on touched and the addition will only affect the new varible.

 For exapmle